breakdowns/slam-mirrorbot/README.md

 ```

 ## Youtube-dl authentication using .netrc file
-For using your premium accounts in youtube-dl, edit the [.netrc](https://github.com/breakdowns/slam-mirrorbot/blob/master/.netrc) file according to following format:
+For using your premium accounts in youtube-dl, edit the netrc file according to following format:
 ```
 machine host login username password my_youtube_password
 ```